Igshaan Adams: Exhibitions

 In 2019, his work was included in the group show In This Imperfect Present Moment at the Seattle Art Museum.

 Igshaan Adams's first solo exhibition in the United States, Getuie, took place at the SCAD Museum of Art, at the School of Art and Design, Savannah, in 2020.
 For the show, the artist used linoleum flooring removed from working-class houses in Cape Town in his installation.

 The solo exhibition Igshaan Adams: Desire Lines was on view at Art Institute of Chicago, Illinois, in 2022.
 The mid-career retrospective gathered artworks produced since 2014 to the present, and an accompanying monographic catalog was published by the museum.

 Adams work was included in the 59th Venice Biennale (2022), Milk of Dreams, curated by Cecilia Alemani.
 His first solo show in continental Europe Igshaan Adams: Kicking Dust was presented at the Kunsthalle Zürich, and covered topics such as landscape, architecture, human relations and sexuality.

 In 2023, Adams participated in the São Paulo Art Biennial, Brazil, for the first time.
 Their work is going to be showcased next to international artists such as Torkwase Dyson, Ellen Gallagher, Elizabeth Catlett, Trinh T. Minh-ha, Wifredo Lam, Dayanita Singh, and Deborah Anzinger, among many others.

 Most recent presentations of Adams work includes Lynloop, a monumental installation commissioned for the lobby at the Institute of Contemporary Art, Boston, Massachusetts, in 2024.
 Using Google Earth imagery to ground his work, the installation is a representation of the footpaths between a sports field and a social space in the town of Heideveld, Cape Town.

 In 2024, his solo show Igshaan Adams: Weerhoud took place at the Hepworth Wakefield museum, in West Yorkshire.

+In 2025, Adams debuted a show, Igshaan Adams: I've been here all along, I've been waiting, at the Hill Art Foundation.